Xanthognarh/WebWidgets/README.md

 ### Feature Ideas
 - `!vote Text` e.g. Names

+## ChatStat (still in developement)
+Reads the chat of a Twitch channel and interprets messages consisting of numbers (e.g. “1”, “2”, “3”) as votes.
+The voting result is displayed as a KDE chart.
+Only the first number of each user is accepted until a new vote is started.

+### Config via URL-Parameters:
+- `channel`: Name of Twitch Channel(s) you want to listen (also works for Shared Chat).
+Separate Channels with comma.
+- `debug`: Allow multiple votes per user and commands can be used by everyone

+Embed the link like: `https://xanthognarh.github.io/WebWidgets/ChatStat.htm?channel=Channelname&debug=1`

+### Chat Commands:
+- `!newvote`: Resets votes and user blocklist, shows the chart
+- `!resetvote`: Alias for `!newvote` (shared command with Chat12)
+- `!stopvote`: Disables new entries (freeze the current view)
+- `!continuevote`: Allows new entries, old votes are still valid and the old user blocklist will be used.
+- `!voteagain`: Allows all users to submit new votes.
+These votes are added to the old votes.
+- `!hidevote`: Changes the visibility of the chart.
+Votes will be still counted.
+- `!showvote`: Changes the visibility of the chart.
+Votes will be still counted.
+- `!testdata n [modes max digits]`: Generates n random votes with given modes [default: 2], from 0 to max [default:100] and rounds the result to digits [default:2].

 ## Chat12
 Reads the chat of a Twitch channel and interprets the messages "1" and "2" as votes.
 The voting result is displayed as a bar with a marker at the center.